-- NOTE Causing wear to the brake linings by permanently depressing the brake - Do not permanently depress the brake pedal while driving. - To use braking effect of the engine, shift to a lower gear in good time. - NOTE Damage to the drivetrain and engine when pulling away - Do not warm up the engine when stationary.
-Pull away immediately. - Avoid high engine speeds and full throttle until the engine has reached its operating temperature. - Do not allow the wheels to spin. - NOTE Damage to the catalytic converter due to non-combusted fuel
+- NOTE Causing wear to the brake linings by permanently depressing the brake pedal - Do not permanently depress the brake pedal while driving. - To use braking effect of the engine, shift to a lower gear in good time. - NOTE Damage to the drivetrain and engine when pulling away - Do not warm up the engine while the vehicle is stationary.
+Pull away immediately. - Avoid high engine speeds and driving at full throttle until the engine has reached its operating temperature.

+!
+NOTE Damage to the catalytic converter due to non-combusted fuel